-- Several RCTs designed to assess the impact of incretin-based therapy on CV outcomes are in progress, including trials with exenatide (EXSCEL, results expected in 2018), albiglutide (results expected in 2019), and dulaglutide (REWIND, results expected in 2019) (ClinicalTrials.gov, 2016). - A MC, DB, PC, RCT (LEADER trial; N = 9340) was conducted to evaluate the long-term effects of liraglutide vs. placebo on CV outcomes in patients with T2DM and high CV risk.
+- Several RCTs designed to assess the impact of incretin-based therapy on CV outcomes are in progress, including trials for albiglutide (results expected in 2018) and dulaglutide (REWIND, results expected in 2018) (ClinicalTrials.gov 2017).
+The EXSCEL trial examining exenatide ER was completed in 2017; the manufacturer announced that the drug met its primary objective of non-inferiority vs. placebo for the major adverse CV events (MACE) endpoint.
+The results of the EXSCEL trial will be presented at the European Association for the Study of Diabetes (EASD) annual meeting in September 2017 (Astra Zeneca Press Release 2017). - A MC, DB, PC, RCT (LEADER trial; N = 9340) was conducted to evaluate the long-term effects of liraglutide vs. placebo on CV outcomes in patients with T2DM and high CV risk.
 The median follow-up was 3.8 years.
-It was found that the primary composite outcome (CV death, non-fatal myocardial infarction [MI], or non-fatal stroke) occurred in fewer patients in the liraglutide group (13.0%) vs. the placebo group (14.9%) (hazard ratio [HR], 0.87; 95% confidence interval [CI], 0.78 to 0.97; P<0.001 for noninferiority; P=0.01 for superiority).
-Fewer patients died from CV causes in the liraglutide group (4.7%) vs. the placebo group (6.0%) (HR, 0.78; 95% CI, 0.66 to 0.93; P=0.007).
-The rate of death from any cause was lower in the liraglutide group (8.2%) vs. the placebo group (9.6%) (HR, 0.85; 95% CI, 0.74 to 0.97; P=0.02).
-The rates of nonfatal MI, nonfatal stroke, and hospitalization for heart failure were nonsignificantly lower in the liraglutide group than in the placebo group (Marso et al, 2016a). - A MC, DB, PC, RCT (ELIXA trial; N = 6068) evaluated the long-term effects of lixisenatide vs. placebo on CV outcomes in patients with T2DM who had a recent acute coronary syndrome (ACS) event within 180 days of screening.
+It was found that the primary composite outcome (CV death, non-fatal myocardial infarction [MI], or non-fatal stroke) occurred in fewer patients in the liraglutide group (13.0%) vs. the placebo group (14.9%) (hazard ratio [HR], 0.87; 95% confidence interval [CI], 0.78 to 0.97; p < 0.001 for noninferiority; p = 0.01 for superiority).
+Fewer patients died from CV causes in the liraglutide group (4.7%) vs. the placebo group (6.0%) (HR, 0.78; 95% CI, 0.66 to 0.93; p = 0.007).
+The rate of death from any cause was lower in the liraglutide group (8.2%) vs. the placebo group (9.6%) (HR, 0.85; 95% CI, 0.74 to 0.97; p = 0.02).
+The rates of nonfatal MI, nonfatal stroke, and hospitalization for heart failure were nonsignificantly lower in the liraglutide group (Marso et al 2016a). - In June 2017, the Endocrinologic and Metabolic Drugs Advisory Committee (EMDAC) of the FDA completed its meeting regarding the sponsor's supplemental New Drug Application (sNDA) for inclusion of the LEADER trial data in the label for liraglutide.
+The Advisory Committee voted 19-0 in favor of liraglutide on the question: "Do the results of LEADER trial establish that the use of liraglutide in patients with T2DM is not associated with excess CV risk?"
+It voted 17-2 in favor of liraglutide on the question: "Does the LEADER trial provide substantial evidence needed to establish that liraglutide (1.8 mg) reduces CV risk in patients with T2DM?"
+Regulatory feedback is expected in Q3 2017 (Novo Nordisk Press Release 2017). - A MC, DB, PC, RCT (ELIXA trial; N = 6068) evaluated the long-term effects of lixisenatide vs. placebo on CV outcomes in patients with T2DM who had a recent acute coronary syndrome (ACS) event within 180 days of screening.
 The median follow-up was 25 months.
-It was found that the primary endpoint event (a composite of the first occurrence of any of the following: death from CV causes, non-fatal MI, non-fatal stroke, or hospitalization for unstable angina) occurred in 13.4% of patients in the lixisenatide group and 13.2% in the placebo group (HR, 1.02; 95% CI, 0.89 to 1.17), which demonstrated noninferiority of lixisenatide to placebo (P<0.001), but did not demonstrate superiority (P=0.81).
-The rates of the individual CV components of the primary endpoint were similar between the lixisenatide and placebo groups (Pfeffer et al, 2015). - Semaglutide, a once-weekly GLP-1 receptor agonist in the pipeline, demonstrated reduced CV risks in the SUSTAIN-6 trial when compared to placebo.
-A larger confirmatory trial is planned by Novo Nordisk, which is also expected to gather additional data on retinopathy complications reported in earlier studies (Marso et al 2016b, Skydsgaard 2016).
+It was found that the primary endpoint event (a composite of the first occurrence of any of the following: death from CV causes, non-fatal MI, non-fatal stroke, or hospitalization for unstable angina) occurred in 13.4% of patients in the lixisenatide group and 13.2% in the placebo group (HR, 1.02; 95% CI, 0.89 to 1.17), which demonstrated noninferiority of lixisenatide to placebo (p < 0.001), but did not demonstrate superiority (p = 0.81).